Amtrak Superliner Roomettes

 Transdorm

-These cars only have roomettes and are mainly used by Amtrak staff.
-Amtrak does have passengers in these cars.
+These cars only have roomettes and are by Amtrak staff and passengers.

 Deluxe Bedroom

-Deluxe Bedroom cars only appear on the Auto Train.
+Deluxe Bedroom cars only appear on the Auto Train, and only four roomettes are on the lower level.

 Suoerliner Roomette switch